-- 9. Summary of the Petitioner's case: - a) Oexmann presented purportedly comparable properties from the subject neighborhood and the Vincennes area that he alleged are similar in square footage.
-He pointed out that between 2021 and 2022 the assessment for the improvements of one of the comparables decreased by 29.54% while others increased between zero percent and 26.67%.
-He noted that the subject property's assessed value increased by 28.19%.
-Oexmann claimed this demonstrated the subject property's improvements were over assessed.
+- 9. Summary of the Petitioner's case: - a) Oexmann presented 56 purportedly comparable properties in the subject neighborhood.
+He found 36 of the properties sold between April 2010 through September 2022, of which 29 properties sold below the assessments for their improvements and 7 sold at or above their assessments.
+He argued this demonstrated that the subject property's assessment is excessive.
 Oexmann testimony; Pet'r Ex.
-1. - b) Oexmann also found 36 homes that sold between April 2010 to September 2022.
-He determined that 29 properties sold below their improvements assessments, while 7 properties sold at or above their improvements assessments.
-He pointed out that between 2020 and 2022, the assessment for the subject property's improvements increased approximately 100%.
-He claimed this was excessive based on the comparable sales.
-Oexmann testimony; Pet'r Ex.
-1. - c) Oexmann also argued that from 2018 to 2023 the property taxes have increased from \$561.90 to \$919.16 or an approximately 50% increase in five years.
-He argued that similar properties in the subject neighborhood have not experienced as high of an increase in their property taxes.
-Oexmann testimony. - d) Finally, Oexmann contended the appraisal submitted by the Assessor is flawed because it was a "walk-by" with no interior inspection, therefore the appraiser is unaware of the interior condition of the home.
-Oexmann testimony.

-- 10. Summary of the Respondent's case: - a) The Assessor noted that a field inspection of the subject property in 2021 resulted in the grade of the home being changed from E+1 to D and adding a bathroom.
-In addition, the PTABOA changed the full crawl space to 25% basement and 75% crawl space.
-As a result of these changes the assessed value increased in 2021.
+1. - b) Oexmann also argued that from 2020 to 2022 the subject property's taxes have gone up 100%, while other similar properties in the neighborhood have not experienced as high of an increase.
+Oexmann testimony. - c) Finally, Oexmann contended the appraisal submitted by the Assessor is flawed because it was a drive-by with no interior inspection, therefore the appraiser is unaware of the interior condition of the home.
+He also testified that the appraiser failed to confirm the measurements of the home were accurate.
+Oexmann testimony. - 10.
+Summary of the Respondent's case: - a) The Assessor noted that a field inspection of the subject property resulted in corrections to two porches, an increase in the grade, and the addition of a patio.
+The assessment increased as a result of these changes.
 Woodward testimony; Resp't Ex.
-A. - b) The Assessor asked the Board to adopt the value from Murray's April 18, 2023, appraisal of \$39,000.
+A.

+b) The Assessor argued that the subject property is correctly assessed at the market value for 2022.
+In support of this, he submitted the Murray appraisal which valued the subject property at \$39,000 as of April 18, 2023.
 Woodward testimony; Resp't Ex.
 B.